 Although service users and informal carers often have common concerns and common views, this is by no means always the case.
 Therefore, it is important to distinguish between what service users say and what carers say.
 In general, this course concentrates on service users but remember that carers are increasingly service users in their own right and they may have a central role to play in a service user's life.
 This role has been recognised in legislation through the Carers (Recognition and Services) Act 1995 and the Carers and Disabled Children Act 2000.
 Various policy documents such as the national strategy for carers – Caring about Carers (Department of Health, 1999) – further emphasise the importance of the role of carer.

 The research for the book from which this course is taken, included consultation sessions with groups of managers and service users.
 The views presented are those of the service users who took part and they echo much other research into what people want from care services.
 The consultations were structured around existing service categories such as learning disability, older people, children and families: an illustration, perhaps, of the influence of current models of service planning and delivery on consultation processes.
 The participants stressed that life is not neatly packaged in service categories.
 For this reason we have not always identified the group from which individual comments have come.
-At this point you might like to read the detailed account of this process and the people who took part, which was originally contained in the Appendix to the book.
+At this point you might like to read the detailed account of this process and the people who took part, which was originally contained in the.